 If you are struggling to effectively manage your personal finances, you should know that you are not alone.
-In fact, 71% of adults in the U.S. feel their financial planning needs to be improved, according to a 2020 study by Northwestern Mutual.
+In fact, 71% of adults in the U.S. feel their financial planning needs to be improved, according to a 2020 study.
 This same study found that only 29% of adults in the U.S. have a financial advisor helping them.

 Why hire a financial advisor?

 A knowledgeable financial advisor can help you increase your wealth while also giving you peace of mind knowing that your personal finances are being professionally handled.
-According to the article, The Use and Value of Financial Advice for Retirement Planning, by W. V. Harlow, Keith C. Brown and Stephen E. Jenks, studies have shown that those who have a financial advisor will end up with an average of 15% more money during their retirement years.
+Studies have shown that those who have a financial advisor will end up with an average of 15% more money during their retirement years.

 Choosing the right financial advisor